 2013 In this instance I am exploring the use of punchcards that are designed for transferring and knitting at the same time as seen in Studio simple lace in machines such as Brother, where the operation is the result of using 2 different carriages.

 the Studio card used the resulting fabric The method: both carriages are used to select needles, use lace extension rails on both sides of the machine.
 Cancel end needle selection on knit carriage underside if possible, or push end needles back manually if needed to avoid their corresponding stitches being transferred throughout the piece.
-Set up for knitting the pattern as usual, punchcard row 3 (marked in pencil) becomes row 1 of the design when the above card is used in brother machine.
+Set up for knitting the pattern as usual, punchcard row 3 (marked in pencil) becomes row 1 of the design when the above card is used in the Brother machine.
 The arrows always indicate the direction the lace carriage will move across the knit to make transfers in the direction of that same arrow.

-1.begin pattern knitting with COR, card locked, change knob on KC, no cam buttons in use.
+- begin pattern knitting with COR, card locked, change knob on KC, no cam buttons in use.
 This will result in needle selection, but the fabric produced is in stocking stitch.
-The lace carriage is engaged o the opposite side, moves toward the knit carriage to make the transfers, as it travels across the bed the now empty needles will once again be in B position.
+The lace carriage is engaged o the opposite side, moves toward the knit carriage to make the transfers, as it travels across the bed the now empty needles will once again be in the B position.

-2. (lace carriage) LC OR moves to left transferring, and is released off the machine (same needle selection appears, but those needles are now emptied of yarn)
+2. (lace carriage) travels back to right and is released off the machine (same needle selection appears, but those needles are now emptied of yarn)

 3. COL: KC moves left to right, knitting the single row, all needle hooks now are now full, new needle selection occurs

-These 4 steps are repeated throughout the knit, with the knit carriage knitting and selecting, the lace carriage following its selection to make the required transfers.
+These 4 steps are repeated throughout the knitting, with the knit carriage knitting and selecting, the lace carriage following its selection to make the required transfers.
 Not every transfer row will match the direction of the arrows as marked on the studio punchcard.

-If there is no pattern needle selection with the KC pass on any row(s), continue to knit until there is needle selection, and begin process using lace carriage to transfer in direction of arrow now in view above card reader, and once again releasing it after a single pass
+If there is no pattern needle selection with the KC pass on any row(s), continue to knit until there is needle selection, and begin the process using lace carriage to transfer toward the knit carriage from the opposite side and once again releasing it after its second pass.

 A caution: hesitation and reversal in movement of carriages in Brother machines advances the card in the reader, and results in mistakes in patterning; if errors are to be corrected or such movements need be made for any reason, it is worth locking the card, checking row numbers, remembering to release the card before continuing, and visually checking pattern after the next knit row.

 The knitting samples shown below were knit on a Brother 910.
-On electronic machines, as seen in previous posts on knitting with 2 carriages, the mylar (or otherwise programmed) repeat advances a row with eachpass of the carriage, no matter on which side of the bed the pass originates.
+On electronic machines, as seen in previous posts on knitting with 2 carriages, the mylar (or otherwise programmed) repeat advances a row with each pass of the carriage, no matter on which side of the bed the pass originates.
 Dropped stitches are harder to repair in these fabrics than in patterns for multiple transfer lace (there knitting can be unraveled to the start of a sequence where 2 or more knit rows usually occur), so checking transfers, gate pegs, and adjusting stitch size and weights matter even more.
-There is no need to mirror the image horizontally; draw repeat as is on punchcard onto mylar
+There is no need to mirror the image horizontally; draw repeat as is on punchcard onto mylar, all variation buttons down

 start knitting with KC (knit carriage) on left, Lace Carriage (LC) on Right program pattern double length

-on the first row the LC selects, the next row it will transfer; LC always makes 2 passes toward the KC, even if those 2 rows in repeat have no needle selection, and is removed from bed to be returned to the bed on the opposite side after the knit row with KC that follows
+on the first row the LC selects, the next row it will transfer; LC always makes 2 passes first toward the KC, then away from it, even if those 2 rows in repeat have no needle selection.
+It is then removed from the bed to be returned to the bed on the opposite side after the knit row with KC that follows.
+In summary:

-KC knits a single row to opposite side
+KC knits a single row to the opposite side

-LC is placed back onto machine opposite the KC to make 2 passes
+*LC is placed back onto machine opposite the KC to make 2 passes, is removed.

-KC follows with a single knit row, and last 2 steps are repeated
+KC follows with a single knit row to the opposite side*. * to* steps are repeated

 LCOL 9 passes, release